What makes H&O Sustainable?

 How long will it take for my order to arrive?

-From the time your order is shipped and taken out of our hands, your parcel will usually arrive within 1-3 weeks.
+From the time your order is shipped and taken out of our hands, your parcel will usually arrive within 5-7 business days.
+We ship from BC, Canada on the west coast and most shipments go out via UPS Standard.

 What do I do if my parcel hasn't shown up?

-Please ensure you follow up with Canada Post or other courier for any direct updates, as we do not have control over delivery once parcels ship.
+Please ensure you follow your parcel using the tracking number provided (normally UPS or Canada Post) for any direct updates, as we do not have control over delivery once parcels ship.
 We cannot access more information than is available to you.
 If your shipment experiences an unusual delay, we can do our best to assist – please just pop us an email.

 We do not currently offer local pick-up, but we do subsidize shipping costs to make them more affordable!

-We piloted a local pick-up option in 2022 where we would mail parcels to a pick-up location, but found several issues with it taking longer than expected.
-As well, the cost for this service increased quite a bit throughout the year, so are no longer in a spot to be able to subsidize it.
+We piloted a local pick-up option in 2022 where we would mail parcels to a pick-up location, but found several issues with it taking longer than expected and parcels getting lost.

 Can I change my order once I've placed it?

-Parcels are sent out fairly quickly to Chit Chats and/or Canada Post, so please contact us immediately at email@example.com if you need to change something!
+Parcels are sent out (normally within 1-3 business days), so please contact us immediately at email@example.com if you need to change something!
+We'll do our best to assist.

 Returns and Delivery